Japan's whisky makers drum up global market for their drams

 Japan’s mountain water and icy winters proved ideal.
 Foreign fans rave about the authentic taste of Japanese whisky, a result of attention to every part of the process - from imported peat to the blending.

-“While Scotch is about maintaining the flavor of a certain brand or label, Japanese distillers think mainly about increasing flavors,” said Atsushi Horigami, owner of the Zoetrope bar in Tokyo, which specializes in Japanese whisky.
+“While Scotch is about maintaining the flavour of a certain brand or label, Japanese distillers think mainly about increasing flavours,” said Atsushi Horigami, owner of the Zoetrope bar in Tokyo, which specialises in Japanese whisky.

 Horigami said most Japanese drinkers go for blended whisky but the leftover stock from the mothballed distilleries - sold as single casks - has been a hit with foreigners.